cockpit-project/cockpit/test/ARCHITECTURE.md

 ### Test runner

-Cockpit uses a custom test runner to run the tests, spread the load over jobs and special handling of test failures.
+Cockpit uses a custom test runner to run the tests, spread the load across parallel instances and special handling of test failures.
 The test runner is implemented in Python in [test/common/run-tests](./common/run-tests) and expects a list of tests to be provided.

-The provided tests are collected and split up in "destructive" and "non-destructive" tests, every test is given a "cost" depending on the amount of virtual machines required to run the test for scheduling priority.
+The provided tests are collected and split up in "destructive" and "non-destructive" tests, every test calculates its RAM requirements based on the amount of virtual machines and browser memory needed to run the test.
 A default timeout is added to every test so hanging tests get killed over time, tests which take longer can set a custom timeout using a test decorator.